Cars provide us freedom and liberty. At least they used to.

 The future of driving

 The future will become driverless.
 It won’t be immediate but it’ll be soon.
-The automotive incumbents will fight for theirs by way of impeding innovation, but self-driving vehicles will ultimately win because it is the will of the people and company have to follow the money.
+The automotive incumbents will fight for theirs by way of impeding innovation, but self-driving vehicles will ultimately win because it is the will of the people and companies will have to follow the money.
 We’re living in a culture war featuring technology companies against the status quo.

-Autonomy is an incredible technology that will bring its share of anxieties for the existing workforce and decrease fatalities, the major upgrade for personal mobility will occur when we bridge multiple forms of transportation together.
+Autonomy is an incredible technology that will bring its share of anxieties for the existing workforce and decrease fatalities.
+The major upgrade for personal mobility will occur when we bridge multiple forms of transportation together.
 When a person can step out their front door and get to the other side of town without memorizing a bus stop schedule, then the current reality of driving today will be obsolete.
 By multiplying self-driving capabilities with the efficiency of mass transit, we could render the same level of disruption that put horses back into their stables by the 1920s.

 Surveys have suggested there is strong support for autonomous driving.
 Millennials and Gen Xers wholeheartedly embrace the technology shift, while older generations tend to be skeptical.
 Regular use of ridesharing services like Uber and Lyft demonstrate that people can gain mobility without the financial and legal burden of owning a car.